Author's Avatar

-Updated on January 30th, 2024
+Updated on September 13th, 2024

 What is a Right to Buy Mortgage?

 A Right to Buy mortgage will help you purchase your council house under the government’s scheme.
 There is also the Housing Association Right to Buy.
-While there is no specific ‘Right to Buy mortgage’ product, advisers will always tailor their advice to suit you.
+While there is no specific ‘Right to Buy mortgage’ product, advisors will always tailor their advice to suit you.

 Get in touch for a free initial, no-obligation discussion about your mortgage situation.